Will Smith Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 11th among all league pitching staffs.
+- The Giants have a 3.95 team ERA that ranks 11th among all league pitching staffs.

-- The Giants give up the 10th-fewest home runs in baseball (72 total, one per game).
+- Giants pitchers combine to surrender 72 home runs (one per game), the ninth-fewest in the league.

+- Webb makes the start for the Giants, his 15th of the season.
+He is 5-6 with a 3.45 ERA and 91 strikeouts through 91 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.